aspose-cells/Aspose.Cells-Doc-md/english/net/UI-Components/aspose-cells-gridjs/client/_index.md

 		xs.setVisibleFilter((sheet,s) => { if (sheet.data.name==='Sheet1') return true;  return false; })
 	//this will make invisible for image/shape in all sheets xs.setVisibleFilter((sheet,s) => {  return false; })
-	//if the all the image/shape is already loaded and you want to change the visible filter at runtime,you can call the below code to trigger a reload for image/shape xs.setActiveSheet(xs.getActiveSheet())
+	//if all the image/shape is already loaded and you want to change the visible filter at runtime,you can call the below code to trigger a reload for image/shape xs.setActiveSheet(xs.getActiveSheet())
 ```